Burra, South Australia: Governance and townships

+Graham

+The township of Graham was laid out in 1874 and comprised only 21 allotments on six acres.
+It was named after J. B. Graham, the largest shareholder in the Mining Association.

 Redruth

 Redruth was a government township formed in 1850 to break SAMA's monopoly.
 It is named after Redruth in Cornwall and its streets are named after Cornish mining towns.
-The township was the site of all original government buildings (courthouse, gaol and police station).
-The courthouse was erected in 1857, and Redruth Gaol, built in 1856, was the first country gaol in South Australia.
-From 1897 to 1922, the gaol was used as a girls' reformatory.
+The township was the site of all original government buildings (courthouse, jail and police station).
+The courthouse was erected in 1857, and Redruth Gaol, built in 1856, was the first country jail in South Australia.
+From 1897 to 1922, the jail was used as a girls' reformatory.
 SAMA delayed building in Redruth when they bought 77 of the 120 lots on offer at the initial land auction, paying almost 20 times the overall reserve price.

 Kooringa

 Kooringa was the first company township in Australia and, until the closure of the mine, was maintained as a strictly company-run town.
 The township's name is derived from the Aboriginal word kuri-ngga meaning either in the circle or locality of the sheoak.
-During the life of the Burra Burra Mine, the township was widely reported as shabby, rundown and poorly maintained with the inhabitants having little incentive to maintain their rented properties.
+During the life of the Burra Burra Mine, the township was widely reported as shabby, rundown, and poorly maintained, with the inhabitants having little incentive to maintain their rented properties.
 Kooringa is still the main section of the town and is known as Burra South.

 Llwchwr

-Llwchwr, sometimes spelled Llychwr, was built by the Patent Copper Company (later the English and Australian Copper Company) to avoid the need to ship all of the ore to Wales.
+Llwchwr, sometimes spellt Llychwr, was built by the Patent Copper Company (later the English and Australian Copper Company) to avoid the need to ship all of the ore to Wales.
 The streets are named after those in Llwchwr, Wales and other nearby villages.
 In May 1848, the company had imported from Swansea the entire smelting works comprising men, materials, tools, staff and families.
 Smelting was reported to be in operation by May 1849.